 You don’t need access to a gym or fancy equipment to exercise.

-You can exercise inexpensively at home - check out our at home exercises videos (**Insert Link to that page) to get you started.
+You can exercise inexpensively at home check out our online exercise videos to get you started.
 You can even exercise with no equipment, using only your body weight.

 Lack of results

 When you don’t see the results you think you should, you may become dispirited and unmotivated - But keep moving!
 Exercise changes your body more than you realise.
 It reduces blood pressure, increases endurance and strength, and protects against some chronic diseases.
 Even without visible results, you are doing your body good.
 You have to be patient – Rome wasn’t built in a day!
 Just relax, stick with it and soon you will see the results you’ve been waiting for!

 It is important to remember that there is no quick fix to breaking patterns of inactivity.
 Those of you who lack the motivation or the confidence to exercise have probably been stuck in a rut for years and, as the saying goes, old habits die hard.

 Behaviour change concentrates on making a series of small steps that lead to big results over time.
 Be realistic with your goals, don’t do too much too soon, be patient!